intrudir/domainExtractor/README.md

 <h2> Specifying all domains </h2>
-Specifying 'all' as the target extracts all domains it finds (at the moment .com, .net, .org, .tv, .io)
+You can either omit the --target flag completely, or specify 'all' and it will extract all domains it finds (at the moment .com, .net, .org, .tv, .io)

 ```bash
 python3 domainExtractor.py --file test.html --target all